wenzel-lab/dxf-fix/README.md

 - A diagnostic image `snapped_points_overlay.png` visualizing snap effects
 - Any open paths that could not be closed will be written as `LINE`s

-## License
+## License and Attribution

 This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.

-## Acknowledgement

-Developed by Tobias Wenzel – Wenzel Lab.
+It has been developed by Tobias Wenzel – Wenzel Lab.
 If you use this tool in academic work, please consider citing relevant lab publications or linking back to this repository.